Slough: Rail

 Slough is served by Great Western Railway stations at Burnham, Slough and Langley.

 Slough station is a junction between the Great Western Main Line and the Slough to Windsor & Eton Line to allow passengers to connect for Windsor & Eton Central.

 Reading: Great Western Railway operate fast services to Reading every half an hour which take about 15 minutes, as well as slow services every fifteen minutes which take 30 minutes.

 London Paddington: Great Western Railway operate express services to London every half an hour which take 14 minutes, as well as slow services every fifteen minutes taking 26 minutes.

-Slough has services on the Elizabeth line, a new railway line across central London opened in 2022.
+Slough has services on the Elizabeth line, a new railway line across central London that opened in 2022.

 The Western Rail Approach to Heathrow is a £500m rail project announced by the Department for Transport; Network Rail announced the route in 2014.
 It will directly serve Slough with four trains every hour, reducing travel times to Heathrow to six minutes.
 It is expected to be operational in the early 2020s.